Skip to content

 Kyrgyzstan for foodies: Ashlan-fu

 The best place to try Ashlan-fu is in Karakol’s Small Bazaar.
 You can find more info about the food you can try in Karakol on this website.
-Another thing you should try is my favourite dish in Central Asia: Laghman, a Central Asia version of the Chinese pull noodles also called Lamian (拉面).
+Another thing you should try is my favorite dish in Central Asia: Laghman, a Central Asia version of the Chinese pull noodles also called Lamian (拉面).

 Dungan Mosque in Karakol

-All colours represent different Dungan cultural concepts: red protects from evil spirits, yellow contributes to the accumulation of wealth and brings prosperity, and green symbolizes happiness.
+All colors represent different Dungan cultural concepts: red protects from evil spirits, yellow contributes to the accumulation of wealth and brings prosperity, and green symbolizes happiness.
 Unless you know the culture and history behind it, it’s probably one of those buildings that doesn’t stand out, but I find it fascinating.
 In all the years I’ve spent in China, I’ve never seen this type of mosque.

 Camping in Issyk-kul lake